ministryofjustice/security-guidance/docs/cyber-and-technical-security-guidance.md

 -   [PDF](moj-guidance-tech.pdf)
 -   [EPUB](moj-guidance-tech.epub)

-The offline versions of this guidance are time-limited, and are not valid after 19 September 2025.
+The offline versions of this guidance are time-limited, and are not valid after 3 October 2025.

 ## Security culture